vanhungtran/rcreg/README.md

 - Model diagnostics and visualizations
 - Data simulation for power analysis and teaching

+📖 **For a comprehensive review of random coefficient regression models, see:** [Random Coefficient Regression Models: A Comprehensive Review](review-random-coefficient-models.Rmd)

 ## Installation

 You can install the development version of `rcreg` from GitHub: